lzwjava/lzwjava.github.io/_drafts/2006-03-15-qq-registration-en.md

 ![](assets/images/qq-account/qq-account.jpg){: .responsive }
 *Source: Telegram*{: .caption }

-I probably regsiterd my QQ around 2006.
-I gradudated from primary schhol at that summar.
-I still remembered the place I registed QQ is to use a computer in the office of my president of the primary school.
-The last name of the president is Huang.
-The face of him is still vivid in my mind.
+I probably registered my QQ around 2006.
+I graduated from primary school that summer.
+I still remember the place where I registered QQ: using a computer in the office of the principal of my primary school.
+The principal's last name is Huang.
+His face is still vivid in my mind.

-I heared that the vice president of my primary school has passed away due to some illness.
+I heard that the vice principal of my primary school has passed away due to some illness.
 He was a good guy too.
-My father brought us from a viliage in Meizhou to Guangzhou here.
-And school administration people accepted us, including him.
-We use some formal procedure ways to do this, but surely he kind of help us by guiding us, etc.
+My father brought us from a village in Meizhou to Guangzhou.
+And the school administration people accepted us, including him.
+We used some formal procedures to do this, but surely he helped us by guiding us, etc.

-We still remember the warm and good heart of people after many years, and sometimes still remember the moment the people who are angry with us or criticize us.
+We still remember the warm and good hearts of people after many years, and sometimes we still remember the moments when people were angry with us or criticized us.

-And with the some classmate in my primary school, I still remembered some female classmates, we registed our QQ again.
-Like they do so first, and I wait, and then turn over to me register the QQ.
+Along with some classmates from my primary school, I still remember some female classmates; we registered our QQ accounts together.
+They did it first, and I waited, then it was my turn to register QQ.

-To retrospect, when the moment I have chance to use Internet, I already kind of enjoy the freedom human never have that before.
-The only limitation is your imagination and exploration, your language proficienty and reading ability.
-The Interent give you freedom.
+In retrospect, at the moment I had a chance to use the Internet, I already enjoyed a kind of freedom that humans had never had before.
+The only limitations were your imagination and exploration, your language proficiency, and your reading ability.
+The Internet gives you freedom.

-So why it is 2006 not, in 2007.
-It is because I remember in 2007, my sixth grade, I sometimes go to the internet cafe bar to enjoy Internet.
+So why 2006 and not 2007?
+It is because I remember that in 2007, during my sixth grade, I sometimes went to the internet cafe to enjoy the Internet.

-The sun of that day are just like today in July 2025.
-This seems never changed.
-The primary school become kind of old now and they did some reconstruction.
+The sun that day was just like it is today in July 2025.
+This seems to never change.
+The primary school has become kind of old now, and it has undergone some reconstruction.

-I have been to back for one or two times at night or weekend in recent years.
-I saw the new scences of school while there are still stand still in many things or places.
-As my time is not convenient, so I can't see the teachers.
+I have been back there once or twice at night or on weekends in recent years.
+I saw the new scenes of the school, while many things or places still stand still.
+Since my schedule is not convenient, I can't see the teachers.

-I don't know whether I will come back to talk with them.
+I don't know whether I will go back to talk with them.
 I would like to do so.
-As most of them, I have kind of losing contact with them.
-I don't have their QQs, or WeChats.
-I have QQs of some of my classmates in the primary school, but not the teachers.
+For most of them, I have lost contact with them.
+I don't have their QQ or WeChat accounts.
+I have the QQ accounts of some of my classmates from primary school, but not the teachers.

+I am still making progress of my career and strugling in my wife.
+So not to the time, but for personal thing.
+If I have better success in my life, I would like to come back to visit them.

+The teachers taught me are probably at their early 30s, with kids like 5 years ago and just got pregnant.
+So around twenty years passed, they are in their 45s or 50s.

+Life passed fast.
+As a primary student, I didn't have ability to think from others.
+I don't know the detailed story of my teachers or their hometowns.
+I am grateful they have dedicated time or effort to us.
+I probably should be most grateful as I graduated with ranking number 1 among classmates.

+The ego of early life is important.
+I don't have much problem of that.
+I don't know how I do it.
+It seems easy for me.
+Of course, I learned from teachers a lot.